boylesoftware/x2node-records/README.md

 ### Maps

 Another type of collection properties are maps.
 In the records, maps are represented as nested objects.
 The difference between a nested object property and a map property is that a map does not have a fixed nested property definitions.
-To define a map property, the property value type is enclosed in curly braces and a `keyValueType` property is added to specify the map key value type.
+To define a map property, the property value type is enclosed in curly braces and a `keyValueType` attribute is added to specify the map key value type.
 For example:

 ```javascript
 {